com314159/VolleyMultiPartRequest/README.md

 android volley upload file

-This is a Volley VolleyMultiPartRequest  upload file demo.
+This is a demo that use volley to upload file by use mutipartrequest

 Some source code is from
 https://github.com/smanikandan14/Volley-demo